Rewards | Fire Keeper's Club

-Three Card Poker is one of the most requested games in the Casino today.
+Three Card Poker (3 card poker) is one of the most requested games at Potawatomi Casino Hotel today.
 It is a stud poker game using one deck of 52 cards.
 The table can accommodate seven players; each position has three spaces marked Ante, Play and Pair Plus directly in front of it.
 Players can bet the Ante, Pair Plus or both to begin the game.
 All bets must be in $5 increments, but the Ante and Pair Plus bets do not have to be the same amount.
 Then, each player—and the dealer—will be dealt three cards face-down.

 The Ante is a bet against the dealer's hand.
 After the player views his/her cards, he/she must decide if his/her hand can beat the dealer's.
 If so, he/she must make an additional wager equal to the Ante bet called the Play.
 The player's cards are placed face down in the box marked Play with the Play wager on top; this signifies that the player wishes to remain in the hand.